Verater/Transformative-Learning-DeepLearning-Examples/README.md

 # Transformative-Learning-DeepLearning-Examples
-In this repository, Verater demonstrates the usage of various pre-tr
+In this repository, Verater demonstrates the usage of various pre-train